-3.5.3.1 New development should incorporate building setbacks that are sympathetic to existing buildings and setbacks along the street (see Figure 11).
+- 3.5.3.1 New development should incorporate building setbacks that are sympathetic to existing buildings and setbacks along the street (see Figure 11). - 3.5.3.2 Continue neighbourhood patterns such as green front yards with trees and landscaping to enhance the street and lane frontages.